silvercircle/silvercircle.github.io/_software/msys2-cygwin-dll-rebase-problem-and-fix.md

 ```
 Obviously, the process names and address values can vary and it can occur with any process that
 tries to load a DLL, that is not re-baseable, into memory.
 The virtual address space it claims being
-already occupied by another process is the most common cause for the error.
+already occupied by another process is the most (or only) common cause for the error.

 ## Easily fixable

 Fortunately, the issue is easily fixable and only requires that the DLL in question must be marked
-as re-baseable, which an be done with the `peflags` and `rebase` commands.
+as re-baseable, which can be done using the `peflags` and `rebase` commands.
+These should be part of
+every standard Cygwin / MSYS2 installation.
 ```shell
 $ peflags -d1 /usr/lib/zsh/5.4.2/zsh/parameter.dll
 $ rebase /usr/lib/zsh/5.4.2/zsh/parameter.dll